 Let's cut to the chase.
-Anytime a product works with your email, your main concern is whether anyone can see your messages or will share your personal information (such as your email address).
+Anytime a product works with your email, your main concern is whether anyone can see your messages or will share your personal information (such as your email address) and data.
 Indeed, other companies have been beat up on twitter and in various articles for not being straight up about this.
 So let's be clear: Slimbox cannot read your messages, and we do not share your personal information or data.
 The only data we will share is the total number of Slimbox users (we want to be able to brag about that!).

 Thus, your personal information remains confidential.
 The only exception is if we are required by law to disclose information.